PollockCR/CS480Pollock/PA9/README.md

 When the program is running, the following commands can be used:

 - Mouse/WASD to Move Player 1 Paddle
-- Arrow Keys to Move Player 2 Paddle
+- Arrow Keys to Move Player 2 Paddle (When AI is disabled)
 - K to Pan to Player 1 POV (Default)
 - I to Pan to Player 2 POV
 - J to Pan to Left Side of Board